“And what is your relationship to the patient?” the admitting nurse asks.

 My girlfriend and I now jokingly refer to those harrowing hours as “The Night I Was Her Wife.”
 I tease her mercilessly by singing the chorus to Beyoncé’s All The Single Ladies:

 If you liked it then you should have put a ring on it Oh, oh, oh!
 Oh, oh, oh, oh...

 This is not meant as a hint for her to propose marriage to me before somebody else scoops me up.
 Nor do I intend to make a proposal of my own any time soon.
 That’s not even on our radar.
-But it feels good – days later – to kid each other about the night that truly scared the shit out of both of us.
+But it feels good – days later – to kid each other about the night that terrified both of us.

 Thankfully, the scare has passed.
-She’s fine.
 Her prognosis is excellent.
 But, it is painfully obvious, that as women of a certain age, we’ve come into each other’s lives with some medical baggage.
-Frankly, I don’t see why this should dissuade or disqualify either one of us from venturing into love.
+Frankly, I don’t see why this should dissuade either one of us from venturing into love.

 For whatever reason, the Universe saw fit for us to connect in our “later” years.
-We are both aware of Father Time’s clock ticking away, louder and louder.
 There is more life behind us than ahead of us.
-That’s just the reality of our situation.
+That’s our reality.

 So after a fretful night in the E.R., here’s what I know for sure: from this day forward, in sickness or in health, for better or worse, ring or no ring, as her girlfriend, her lover, her wife, whatever she chooses to call me – every moment we get to be together is all the more precious.
 Even in the best of circumstances, our time is limited.

 So, Universe, You have my attention.
 I hear the questions You have aimed at my heart: